said-gamal/Multifuture-Prediction/README.md

 # Multi-future Trajectory Prediction

-This is the graduation project of ITI(AI-Pro) diploma.

-The project is about using the [Multiverse](https://github.com/JunweiLiang/Multiverse) model and making it ready for deploying in a slow-driving car by adding the required preprocessing like :
+The project is about using the [Multiverse](https://github.com/JunweiLiang/Multiverse) model to make possible multible-future trajectory prediction for a seen person and making it ready for deploying in a slow self-driving car by adding the required preprocessing like :

 - annotation and object tracking (by using YOLOv5 and DeepSORT)
 - semantic segmentation (by using DeepLab)